 For the time period of 1994 to 2000, this festival was called the Tucson Heritage Experience Festival before returning to the original moniker Tucson Meet Yourself.
 According to Tucson Meet Yourself staff, the weekend-long event features about 100 music and dance performances.
 Food booths, many staffed by members of local cultural and ethnic clubs, are one of the most popular features of the festival and the origin of the popular festival nickname Tucson Eat Yourself.

 The Tucson Meet Yourself festival is held in downtown Tucson.
-Growth moved the festival from El Presidio Park to the larger venue of Stone Avenue in 2019.
+Growth moved the festival from El Presidio Park to the larger venue of Stone Avenue between Congress and Alameda Streets in 2019.
 Entrance to the festival and the entertainment is free.

 Martin, J.C.
 Tucson Meet Yourself: 1974-1994, Event's organizers offer a look back, forward.
 Arizona Daily Star.
 October 2, 1994.
 Page 1E.

 Willett, Johanna.
 Tucson Meet Yourself to leave El Presido Plaza.
 Arizona Daily Star.
 June 5, 2018.
 Page A1.

 Find the information you need by calling the library's Infoline at 520-791-4010 or by sending your question to Ask a Librarian.